 There are two kinds of taxes to take into account when for property sold out of state:

-Capital gains tax is due on any profit made after a property owned for at least 1 year is sold.
-In 2022, the tax rate on capital gains is 0%, 15%, or 20% depending on your tax bracket and filing status.
+Long term capital gains tax is due on any profit made after a property owned for at least 1 year is sold.
+In 2023, the tax rate on long-term capital gains is 0%, 15%, or 20% depending on your tax bracket and filing status.

 There can be exceptions for inherited properties.
 The cost basis for an inherited property is the market value of the land at the time of inheritance.
 So if the property's sold quickly after inheritance, there may not be a capital gain.
 That's one way the heirs can cut or eliminate capital gains tax.